deepsarda/Aeona/README.md

 ## Public Use

-You are not allowed to use this code commercially without prior permission from the owner of the repository.
+Without the owner of the repository's prior consent, you are not permitted to use this code commercially.
-You are not allowed to have a bot in more than 10 servers without prior permission from the owner of the repository.
+Without previous approval from the repository owner, you are not permitted to have a bot on more than 10 servers.

 ## Setting up